sveltejs/svelte/.changeset/new-brooms-grin.md

 "svelte": patch
 ---

-fix: ensure transiton errors are not swallowed
+fix: ensure transition errors are not swallowed